-- [7] Subsection 58(1) of the DESD Act states that the only grounds of appeal are the following: - (a) The General Division failed to observe a principle of natural justice or otherwise acted beyond or refused to exercise its jurisdiction; - (b) The General Division erred in law in making its decision, whether or not the error appears on the face of the record; or - (c) The General Division based its decision on an erroneous finding of fact that it made in a perverse or capricious manner or without regard for the material before it. - [8] In regards to the application for permission to appeal, the Applicant needs to satisfy the Tribunal that the reasons for appeal fall within any of the above mentioned grounds of appeal and that at least one of the reasons has a reasonable chance of success, before leave can be granted. - [9] The Applicant argues that the board of referees has erred in law in making its decision.
-The board he argues did not correctly apply the law to determine his self-employment status under section 30 of the Regulations.
-The board did not investigate and make a visible and clear conclusion that the operation of the business was in minor extent.
-The board of referees has also concluded and based its decision on an erroneous finding of fact that it made.
-The board relied on assumptions without connecting them to any facts at all. - [10] After reviewing the docket of appeal, the decision of the board of referees and considering the arguments of the Applicant in support of his request for leave to appeal, the Tribunal finds that the appeal has a reasonable chance of success.
+- [7] Subsection 58(1) of the DESD Act states that the only grounds of appeal are the following: - (a) The General Division failed to observe a principle of natural justice or otherwise acted beyond or refused to exercise its jurisdiction;

+- (b) The General Division erred in law in making its decision, whether or not the error appears on the face of the record; or - (c) The General Division based its decision on an erroneous finding of fact that it made in a perverse or capricious manner or without regard for the material before it. - [8] In regards to the application for permission to appeal, the Applicant needs to satisfy the Tribunal that the reasons for appeal fall within any of the above mentioned grounds of appeal and that at least one of the reasons has a reasonable chance of success, before leave can be granted. - [9] The Applicant argues that the board of referees based its decision on assumptions and not facts.
+He argues that he did not receive any sums from the company and did not expect to receive anything since said company had no funds during or after his EI reports. - [10] The Applicant considers the board of referees erred on the issue of the allocation of earnings since he did not receive any sums to be allocated.
+He pleads that the allocation of earnings was not calculated in accordance with sections 35 and 36 of the Regulations. - [11] After reviewing the docket of appeal, the decision of the board of referees and considering the arguments of the Applicant in support of his request for leave to appeal, the Tribunal finds that the appeal has a reasonable chance of success.
 The Applicant has set out reasons which fall into the above enumerated grounds of appeal that could possibly lead to the reversal of the disputed decision.